 Apple logo design is another great impression that you can use.
 To be distinctive, logos do not need to be overdone.
 When it comes to logo design, less is usually more.

-Would you recognize your brand if it was just painted in a single color?
-This is unquestionably a logo design best practice.
+Would you recognize your brand if it was just painted in a Multicolor?
+This is unquestionably an adobe logo design best practice.

 Consider being a sponsor of a 5k event, and the graphic designer wanted to place your logo on the back of a T-shirt as a sponsor (and the shirt was going to be printed as a one-color job).